 Rare Candy: The orbs at the top of Mysidia Tower which increase a specific stat on a random party member by 10 points.

-Retroactive Legacy: Originally, Kain from FFIV was named after Ricard as an in-joke/Shout Out.
-The GBA remake of II continued the injoke by giving its resident dragoon the surname Highwind.
+Retroactive Legacy: Originally, Kain from FFIV shared the same surname Ricard as an in-joke/Shout-Out.
+The GBA remake of II continued the injoke by giving its playable dragoon the surname Highwind, and the little boy who survived the poisoning of Deist the name Kain.

 Sequence Breaking: The dungeons can only be visited in the order the game lets you due to such locations being inaccessible until you acquire the next MacGuffin or a new mode of transportation.
 The towns however, can be visited in any order you like because right as you start the game you're free to wander the world as you wish.
 Beef Gates will hamper your efforts, but if you want you can head to Mysidia the second you leave Altair and, with enough level grinding to earn the cash, purchase some of the best spells and equipment in the game there.

-Shout Out: In the rerelease, Cid's tiny airship is gobbled up by the Dreadnaught in another homage to Square's favorite film, A New Hope.
+Shout-Out: In the rerelease, Cid's tiny airship is gobbled up by the Dreadnought in another homage to Square's favorite film, A New Hope.

 The entire game is a shout out to Star Wars, actually.
 Rebels being chased and overtaken by The Empire at the start of the game?
 Check.
 The heroes seeking the aid of a pilot with a form of fast transportation?
 Check.
 A party member making a Heroic Sacrifice (and being completely calm and accepting of it) to motivate the heroes to fight on?
 Check.
 A huge doomsday weapon that threatens the world/galaxy?
 Check.
 A family member becoming The Dragon to the Big Bad?
 Check.
 Said Dragon having a Heel Realization near the end?
 Check.
 The Big Bad himself being the Emperor?
 Check.
 The Big Bad having plans for a second doomsday weapon?
 Check.
 Granted, all of these were fairly common cliches even when A New Hope was made, but for a video game that came out in 1988, there are too many that overlap to just be considered a coincidence.